gurmankalkat/chat-room/README.md

-# Nimble Challenge
 A simple chat room application using React, TypeScript, JavaScript, MongoDB, and Docker+Docker Compose.
+Users can see who is online and send group messages.

 ## Running Program
 * Used Mac